 From times immemorial, the two areas belong together.
 In the second half of the the second millennium BCE, the entire region, known as Kizzuwatna, was part of the Hittite Empire.
 Contemporary sources mention the two main cities on the plains: the residence known as Tarša (Tarsus) and Adanija (Adana).
 The most important language was Luwian.
 In those days, the region was ruled by a prince from the Hittite royal family, who was called "priest".

 The plains of Qu'e (also known as Awariku) were first conquered by the Assyrians.
 King Tiglath-pileser III (744-727) appointed a governor, whose residence was Adana.
 However, it was not a secure possession of the Assyrian empire: after the death of Sargon II in 705, it became independent again under the old dynasty, the house of Muksa.
-The ancestor of the Qu'ean royal family is known from Phoenician sources as Mpš, and can be identified with the Mopsus from Greek legend, who is said to have founded a town and an oracle in Cilicia.
+The ancestor of the Qu'ean royal family is known from Phoenician sources as Mpš, and can (according to an inscription from Karatepe) be identified with the Mopsus from Greek legend, who is said to have founded a town and an oracle in Cilicia.
 The Assyrian king Esarhaddon (680-669) reconquered the area.

 Meanwhile, Hilakku remained independent.
 The Assyrians were not interested in the underdeveloped mountain area and its poor tribes.
 However, during the reign of Aššurbanipal (668-631 BCE), Hilakku was threatened by the Cimmerians, a nomadic tribe from the northeast that had already overrun Armenia.
 Therefore, Hilakku placed itself under Assyrian protection.